routineactivity/hexseg/README.md

 # hexseg

-**hexseg** is a Python package designed to simplify generating statistics to prioritise location for crime prevention efforts.
+**hexseg** is a Python package designed to simplify generating statistics to prioritise locations for crime prevention efforts.
 It assists in streamlining two popular count-based methods by creating hexagonal grids or street-segment analyses across geographic study areas.
 It is designed with crime analysis in mind, but may also be suitable for other urban planning and resource allocation tasks.

 ## Features